 In the first of a series of guest blogs from Evidence Works 2016 delegates, Hon.
-Susan Musyoka shares some of the challenges faced by the Parliamentary Caucus on Evidence-Informed Decision-Making which she chairs, clinic and the strategies being used to overcome them.
+Susan Musyoka shares some of the challenges faced by the Parliamentary Caucus on Evidence-Informed Decision-Making which she chairs, and the strategies being used to overcome them.

 Evidence-based policymaking is at the heart of ensuring accountability of resources and inclusiveness of development policies.
 As a Member of Parliament (MP), one draws from competing sources of information, including from one’s constituents, and most often, political correctness overrides research evidence.
 In fact, the lack of use of research evidence in policymaking in the legislative, oversight and budgeting roles of Parliamentarians represents a glaring gap, which is why I chose to address it by becoming an evidence-use champion in Kenya.